CGastrell/gxp_spatialselector/README.md

   * controlOptions *{Object}*:
     * bufferCallback(evt) *{Function}*: callback function to execute on buffer draw
     * polygonCallback(evt) *{Function}*: callback function to execute on polygon draw (ended with double click on the last vertex)
+  * polygonSymbolizer *{Object}*: a CSS symbolizer for the OpenLayers.Control.DrawFeature control behind the plugin

 ## Callbacks
 Both callbacks receive an Event object.
 Event object carries data according to spatial select operation.